A generalization of the Beurling--Malliavin Majorant theorem: Introduction

 We briefly discuss main ideas lying behind our proof of Lemma~\ref{thm1}.
 Our proof is inspired by that of the Nazarov Lemma from paper~\cite{nazhav}.
 Indeed, we use the beautiful idea of a so-called regularized system of intervals, which was first introduced by F. Nazarov and fruitfully used in~\cite{nazhav}.
 Another important feature of the proof of the Nazarov Lemma in~\cite{nazhav} is a version of the Hadamard--Landau inequality.
 We have had to modify this result drastically in order for it to fit the conditions of our Lemma~\ref{thm1}.
-This culminated in Lemma~\ref{eprst} of this paper.
-On top of that, most estimates from the proof in~\cite{nazhav} become considerably harder under the assumption $\log(1/\omega)\in V_r$ in comparison to the Lipschitz condition from~\cite{nazhav}.
+This culminated in Lemma~\ref{eprst} of the present paper.
+On top of that, most estimates from the proof in~\cite{nazhav} become considerably harder under our assumptions, in comparison to the Lipschitz condition from~\cite{nazhav}.

 Note that Nazarov's Lemma is by itself a highly nontrivial and very interesting result in Harmonic Analysis.
 To illustrate this, we mention paper~\cite{sz} by P. Zatitsky and D. Stolyarov, where the authors have utilized the main object of the Nazarov Lemma, the regularized system of intervals, in some special form.
-For the multidimensional version of the classical Nazarov Lemma, see paper~\cite{vasil}.
+For a multidimensional version of the classical Nazarov Lemma, see our paper~\cite{vasil}.

 Let us now discuss the second main result of this article.
-Our Theorem~\ref{thm1.5}, gives an answer to the following question: ``Can one put $r=1$ in the formulation of Theorem~\ref{thm0} ?''
-The answer to this question is negative, which is shown in the following result.
+Our Theorem~\ref{thm1.5}, gives an answer to the following question: ``How sharp is the result of Theorem~\ref{thm0} ?''
+The answer to this question is given in the following result.